 The Chumash Indians and their Native American ancestors have occupied the Santa Barbara Channel region for at least 13,000 years and thousands of their descendants live in the area today.
-Prior to European contract, the coastal Chumash had some of the highest population densities recorded for hunter-gatherers in North America.
+Prior to European contact, the coastal Chumash had some of the highest population densities recorded for hunter-gatherers in North America.
+The Chumash people lived in villages along the California coast from Malibu to Morro Bay, and extended to the northern Channel Islands (McGinnis et al. 2004).
 Along the Santa Barbara Channel, the antiquity and density of Chumash occupation has led to a very large number of archeological sites ranging from historic Chumash coastal towns to ancient villages, cemeteries, campsites, and temporary locations.
 The density of Native American sites is particularly high within the central response area along the western Santa Barbara Channel, where the narrow coastal plain concentrated settlement within a thin band of land.
 The area also contains numerous historical sites dating to the Spanish, Mexican, and American periods, including shipwrecks, homesteads, ranching and fishing facilities, roads, railroads, oil facilities, and more.
 In some cases, historical facilities such as piers and seawalls extended into the intertidal zone and into nearshore waters.
 As was the case with Native American sites, coastal erosion has also resulted in the exposure or redeposition of historic artifacts or properties in the intertidal zone or on beaches of the Santa Barbara Coast.

 The archeological sites along the Gaviota coast demonstrate an intimate use of coastal resources for subsistence of native people and their cultural traditions through time.
 Sites dating back to at least 13,000 years contain stemmed points and flaked stone crescents associated with remains of shellfish, fish, marine mammals, seabirds, and waterfowl, including a number of species closely associated with kelp forest habitats.
-A Chumash creation story tells of the crossing of Chumash people from the Channel Islands to the mainland across a wištoyo (rainbow), during which some become dizzy and fall from the bridge and are transformed into 'alolk'oy (dolphins) by Hutash (Earth Goddess) (Tumamait-Stenslie 2014).
-This story exemplifies the foundational importance of the Santa Barbara Channel and its natural resources to the Chumash people, and illustrates the cultural importance of key species, such as dolphins, which are regarded as Chumash brothers and sisters of the ocean.
+The Channel Islands region is considered the place of origin for the Chumash people and is central to their cosmology (Office of National Marine Sanctuaries 2019).
+A Chumash creation story tells of the crossing of Chumash people from the Channel Islands to the mainland across a wištoyo (rainbow), during which some become dizzy and fall from the bridge and are transformed into 'alolk' oy (dolphins) by Hutash (Earth Goddess) (Tumamait-Stenslie 2014).
+This story exemplifies the foundational importance of the Santa Barbara Channel and its natural resources to the Chumash people, and illustrates the cultural importance of key species, such as dolphins.
+Dolphins and abalone are regarded as Chumash brothers and sisters of the ocean (Office of National Marine Sanctuaries 2019).